-420 million – that is the number of internet users in India, at least, as of June 2017.
+451 million – that is the number of internet users in India, at least, as of financial year 2019.
 That is higher than the total US population.
 It took 10 years for the number of Internet users in India to grow from 10 million to 100 million.
 Suddenly, back in 2013, the numbers grew by 100 million to 200 million, and in 2014, from 200 million to 300 million.

-The massive growth of the internet in India is reflected in the mushrooming of several startups in areas such as e-commerce, digital advertising, social media marketing and e-payments.
+Yo can see the massive growth of the internet in India in the mushrooming of several startups in areas such as e-commerce, digital advertising, social media marketing and e-payments.
 Today, the e-commerce industry is a major player in India.

 Young startups such as Flipkart are billion-dollar businesses, and others, such as Snapdeal are not far behind.
 Amazon too has entered the e-commerce race in India and has been extremely successful so far.
 E-commerce stores have recorded a 100% annual growth in their GMV or gross merchandise value as well as in their valuation over the last 3 years – which is stunning.

-This has been helped by the use of local languages by smartphone manufacturers and telecom companies.
+However, this has been helped by the use of local languages by smartphone manufacturers and telecom companies.
 So, one can use the internet in India without knowing English – which has been for long a major barrier.
-By 2020, the number of mobile internet users is expected to be 730 million – another phenomenal number.
+By 2020, the number of mobile internet users is expected to be 730 million – another phenomenal number!

-In fact, these numbers reflect the fact that 60% of internet users in India access the internet from their mobile phones.
-What has helped matters is the spread of inexpensive smartphones, low mobile tariffs and widespread telecom coverage.
+In fact, these numbers reflect the fact that 97% of internet users in India access the internet from their mobile phones.
+What is helping matters is the spread of inexpensive smartphones, low mobile tariffs and widespread telecom coverage.
 The mobile phone has made internet mainstream in India as the desktop computer still has a relatively low penetration rate in the country.

 Even so, India still has an internet penetration of 36%, which is way behind the US, which has a penetration of 87.27%, and China, with 60%.
 Certainly, India still has a long way to go.
 But there are enough reasons to be optimistic.